cd-chan/BIS15W2025_group10/draft_scripts/README.md

 - `top_media_genre.Rmd`: graph-only form of the "Top Shows by Genre" tab.

-- `./not_used`: Contains ratings_runtime_scatter.Rmd, a script that creates a scatter plot of ratings and run time.
+- `./not_used`: Contains `ratings_runtime_scatter.Rmd`, a script that creates a scatter plot of ratings and run time.
 This analysis was not used in the final product because some run times were of individual episodes while others were the total of all episodes in a show.